 Grandma Irene told Amelia that her mother, Amelia’s great-grandmother Jean, died of some type of cancer at age 74.
 Grandma Irene was not sure where it started.
 Later that day Amelia found death records using a public website and found out that Great-grandmother Jean actually died of skin cancer.

 Grandma Irene also told Amelia about her sisters and brother.
-None of them had cancer, but two of them already died.
+None of them had cancer, and two of them had already died.
 Grandma knew all seven of her nieces and nephews, and even knew that one of her nieces had been diagnosed with breast cancer in her 60s.

 Amelia’s search had narrowed to Grandfather Jim’s genetic relatives.
-Grandpa Jim did not remember anything about his family, but Grandma Irene knew that Jim’s sister Joan died a long time ago at age 40, and thought it was cancer.
+Grandpa Jim did not remember anything about his family, but Grandma Irene knew that Jim’s sister Joan died a long time ago at age 40, and he thought she might have had cancer.
 Amelia had to ask her mother, who thought that Aunt Joan had died of ovarian cancer.
 Sometimes, when people die from cancer, a piece of their tumor is saved and stored, and they call this a “tumor block”.
 Later, DNA can be extracted from the tumor and tested.
 Unfortunately, nobody knew where to find tumor block for Joan, so Amelia needed to find another relative.

 Amelia’s mother did not have any contact with Grandpa Jim’s family, but knew several of their names.
 Amelia went to Facebook and started looking for anyone she could find on that side of her family.
 Soon Amelia was able to connect with her second cousin, Maya, who was also in her 40’s.